We've all seen one. The CIO Resume that leads with "27 years of experience" in the first line of the resume summary on page one.

 That's true in every area of endeavor.
 Years behind a desk say nothing beyond the years you've sat behind a desk.
 They don't say what you have done or what you can do.
 There is the long standing myth that "years of experience" say more about a candidate than they actually do.
 After all, 20 years in one role is very different than the same 20 years with a career trajectory of rapid, consistent promotion.

-In addition, resumes that lead with years of experience too often stress the time spent – not the critical accomplishments that will make your executive resume stand out from the hundreds that cross the hiring authority's desk.
+In addition, a CIO resume that leads with years of experience too often stresses the time spent – not the critical accomplishments that will make your CIO resume stand out from the hundreds that cross the hiring authority's desk.

 That's a problem in any career.
 But it's a particular problem in the rapidly evolving world of technology – where looking out-of-date can be a career killer.